Dr Richard Everitt

 Many models for complex processes have the issue that their parameters cannot be fully identified from the data.
 When performing Bayesian inference on such a model, it can simplify the problem to explore only the “active subspace” of the parameters: the subspace is a particular kind of low-dimensional structure that can be exploited in inference.
 This project will introduce the use an active subspace into a sequential Monte Carlo framework.

 The evolution of allele frequencies in randomly reproducing populations subject to occasional large scale events, such as population bottlenecks or selective sweeps, are typically modelled by so-called Lambda-Fleming-Viot jump diffusions.
 An important step in using a model for practical inference is to be able to simulate from it.
 Trajectories of jump diffusions can typically not be simulated exactly.
 A range of approximation schemes are available, but they are typically only applicable for jump diffusions taking values on the whole real line.
 The Lambda-Fleming-Viot describes the frequency of an allele in a population, and hence is constrained to take values in the unit interval [0,1].
 This project aims to identify a range of jump diffusion approximation schemes, implement them, and compare their performance on the Lambda-Fleming-Viot model empirically.

 DNA sequence data is now available from multiple generations, and there are standard models (most notably, the Wright-Fisher model) which describe the changes in allele frequencies in a population across time.
 However, the advent of multi-generation data is recent enough that many practical questions remain unanswered.
 This project is about finding an optimal balance between how many generations to sequence, and how many individuals to sequence in each generation, when the goal is to minimise the mean square error of estimators of standard genetic quantities of interest, such as the rate with which mutations arise in the population.

-Dr Ioannis Kosmidis
+Prof. Ioannis Kosmidis

 High-dimensional logistic regression